Donna Rice Hughes

-Donna Rice Hughes (born January 7, 1958) is American activist, author, speaker and film producer who is president and chairperson of Enough Is Enough.
+Donna Rice Hughes (born January 7, 1958) is an American activist, author, speaker, and film producer who is president and chairperson of Enough Is Enough, an anti-pornography non-profit organization.
 In her work with Enough is Enough, Hughes has appeared on a variety of outlets as an Internet safety advocate.
-She first became known as a key figure in a widely publicized 1987 political scandal that contributed to the end of the second campaign of former Senator Gary Hart for the Democratic Party nomination for President.
+She first became known as a key figure in a widely publicized 1987 political scandal that contributed to the end of the second campaign of former Senator Gary Hart for the Democratic Party nomination for president.

 Early life

 Rice grew up in the Irmo area near Columbia, South Carolina.
-She attended Irmo High School and the University of South Carolina, where she was a cheerleader and a member of the Phi Beta Kappa honor society.
+She attended the University of South Carolina, where she was a cheerleader and a member of the Phi Beta Kappa honor society.
 She graduated with a Bachelors of Science degree in biology.

 After graduating from college, Rice won the Miss South Carolina World beauty pageant.
 She went to New York to compete nationally.
 Rice later moved to Miami, where she worked as a marketing representative for pharmaceutical giant Wyeth Laboratories in South Florida.
 She also worked as an actress, appearing in TV commercials, a 1986 episode of the TV series Miami Vice, an episode of the soap opera One Life to Live, and the movie The Last Plane Out.

 1987 political scandal

-Rice met former Senator Gary Hart at a 1986-87 New Year's Eve Party at the Aspen, Colorado, home of her then boyfriend, rocker Don Henley.
+Rice met former Senator Gary Hart at a 1986–87 New Year's Eve Party at the Aspen, Colorado, home of her then boyfriend, rocker Don Henley.
 She later met Hart in Miami, and said she was "very interested in getting into fund-raising".
 Soon after meeting Rice, Hart announced that he would run for the Democratic nomination for president.
-Having enjoyed a surprisingly strong campaign in 1984 against the eventual nominee, former Vice President Walter Mondale, he was widely perceived as a front-runner for the Democratic nomination in 1988.
+Having enjoyed a surprisingly strong campaign in 1984 against the eventual nominee, former vice president Walter Mondale, he was widely perceived as a front-runner for the Democratic nomination in 1988.
 Shortly thereafter, rumors began circulating that he was a "womanizer", leading Hart to invite the media to observe his public behavior and to claim that anybody who did so would "be very bored."

-In a controversial move, Miami Herald reporters stalked Rice on a flight from Miami to Washington, D.C., then staked out Hart's townhouse following a phone call from someone trying to sell pictures from the trip.
+In a controversial move, Miami Herald reporters followed Rice on a flight from Miami to Washington, D.C., then staked out Hart's townhouse following a phone call from someone trying to sell pictures from the trip.
 There, the Herald's Jim McGee saw Hart and Rice return to Hart's townhouse.
 The Herald reported that Rice had spent the night at Hart's residence, but later conceded that it had not watched the back door, through which she could have left.